 Characteristics Individual A Individual B Individual C Individual D Individual E Individual F 1.
 Age 41 29 27 42 34 26 2.
 Gender Male Male Female Female Female Male 3.
-Employment status Employed Employed Employed Unemployed Unemployed Unemployed during the survey 4.
-Field of study Engineering Computer Science Arts (Economics) Engineering Applied Science Food & Hospitality (Electronics) (IT) (E&E) (Applied Chemistry) 5.
+Employment status during the survey Employed Employed Employed Unemployed Unemployed Unemployed 4.
+Field of study Engineering (Electronics) Computer Science (IT) Arts (Economics) Engineering (E&E) Applied Science (Applied Chemistry) Food & Hospitality 5.
 Current industry E&E GBS Other services - - - 6.
-Last industry E&E E&E Hotel & tourism E&E Transport equipment Airline 7.
-Current job title Senior Manager IT Software Engineer Admin - - - 8.
+Last industry E&E E&E Hotel & tourism E&E Transport equipment Airline

+7. Current job title Senior Manager IT Software Engineer Admin - - - 8.
 Previous job title Senior Manager Technical Specialist Finance Rewards Document Control Chemist Operation Executive 9.
-Current salary RM14,001-RM15,000 RM6,001-RM7,000 RM1,001-RM2,000 - - - 10.
-Last drawn salary RM13,001-RM14,000 RM6,001-RM7,000 RM1,001-RM2,000 RM1,001-RM2,000 RM3,001-RM4,000 RM1,001-RM2,000 11.
-Reason for Department shut down Imminent shutdown Closure of the Normal retrenchment Bankruptcy or closure Normal retrenchment retrenchment (offered VSS) and relocation of the company due to of company due to and redundancy company (offered natural disaster Covid-19 and MCO VSS) 12.
-Reasons for not - - - My expected salary is My expected salary is I can't find jobs that being able to find a higher than what was higher than what was are relevant to my job offered by the offered by the field of study. potential employer. potential employer.
-13. Length of time Three months and Three months and More than one year 9-12 months More than one year 9-12 months taken looking for a below below job Occupation of - - - Document control Chemist/laboratory Any available jobs interest assistant in a chemical laboratory 15.
+Current salary RM14,001- RM15,000 RM6,001- RM7,000 RM1,001- RM2,000 - - - 10.
+Last drawn salary RM13,001- RM14,000 RM6,001- RM7,000 RM1,001- RM2,000 RM1,001- RM2,000 RM3,001- RM4,000 RM1,001- RM2,000 11.
+Reason for retrenchment Department shut down (offered VSS) Imminent shutdown and relocation of the company (offered VSS) Closure of the company due to natural disaster Normal retrench- ment Bankruptcy or closure of company due to Covid-19 and MCO Normal retrench- ment and redundancy 12.
+Reasons for not being able to find a job - - - My expected salary is higher than what was offered by the potential employer.
+My expected salary is higher than what was offered by the potential employer.
+I can't find jobs that are relevant to my field of study.
+13. Length of time taken looking for a job Three months and below Three months and below More than one year 9-12 months More than one year 9-12 months

+14. Occupation of interest - - - Document control Chemist/ laboratory assistant in a chemical laboratory Any available jobs 15.
 Expected salary - - - RM2,300 RM2,800 RM2,200 16.
-Level of My current job is a I expect my new job Underqualified - - - mismatches good fit for my to require skills and skills/qualifications, qualification that are due to my previous associated with my work experiences. old job, which I was a good fit for.
+Level of mismatches My current job is a good fit for my skills/ qualifica- tions, due to my previous work experiences.
+I expect my new job to require skills and qualifica- tion that are associated with my old job, which I was a good fit for.
+Under- qualified - - -

-Chapter 4 Skill Issues and Challenges of Graduate Employment
+Skill Issues and Challenges of Graduate Employment